ksator/MQTT_hello_world/README.md

 ### Mosquitto broker configuration file

-Note the configuration file for the Mosquitto broker, where you can find details for the service, such as the log file:
+you can find details for the service, such as the log file in the configuration file for the Mosquitto broker:

 ```
 $ more /etc/mosquitto/mosquitto.conf
 # Place your local configuration in /etc/mosquitto/conf.d/